arthurbaek/space-drone-rl/README.md

-# Mars Lander with Reinforcement Learning
+# RL applied to space exploration simulation

 Environment for landing a rover on Mars.